About The Stick Smith

 Meet the Team

 Dave started his weaving career in 1998 when looking for a new direction in life.
-Having started out volunteering for a conservation charity in the Malvern Hills overseeing coppicing work, he quickly realised he’d found his vocation.
-In 1999 he set up his business, establishing himself early on as rural craft teacher for local special needs schools.
-This rapidly developed into an almost full time job, teaching practical greenwood and woodland craft qualifications to students from 4 different PRU units.
-The teaching was a fantastic accelerated form of learning for Dave, whilst offering a very therapeutic & natural learning environment for some very challenging but deserving kids.
+Having started out volunteering for a conservation charity in the Malvern Hills, Worcestershire, overseeing coppicing work.
+He quickly realised he’d found his vocation.
+In 1999 he set up his business, establishing himself early on as rural craft teacher, delivering greenwood and woodland craft qualifications to the students of local special needs schools.
+Teaching was a fantastic accelerated form of learning for Dave, whilst offering a very therapeutic & natural learning environment for some very challenging but deserving kids.

 Dave left teaching around 2005 to focus on his own journey in the world of sticks, making a wide range of willow & coppice craft products.
-Soon after Dave hosted a Coppice Craft Apprentice for 3 years which helped his business develop further.
-This experience gave him the confidence to employ full time a local young lad to help with the ever increasing work load.
+Dave hosted a Coppice Craft Apprentice for 3 years which helped with the development of the business.
+This experience gave him the confidence to employ full time a local lad to help with the ever increasing work load.

-In 2018, Dave ‘upped sticks’ and moved his business to the Hardwick Trust Estate in the beautiful Chiltern Hills.
+In 2018, Dave ‘upped sticks’ and moved his business to the Hardwick Trust Estate in the beautiful Chiltern Hills AONB.
 The business has streamlined and blossomed with willow craft becoming the main focus, in part due to a lack of available hazel coppice in the beechwoods of the Chilterns.

 Maria Jenkins